Irtiza751/nodejs-todo-api/README.md

 - [ ] Image uploading
 - [x] Authentication
 - [ ] Automate emailing
-- [ ] Add delete route to user and cascade the task deletion.
+- [x] Add delete route to user and cascade the task deletion.
+- [ ] Find the alternative of bcryptjs library.